 Professor Golden (PhD, Kellogg School of Management, Northwestern University) is the Sandra Rotman Chaired Professor in Health Sector Strategy at the Rotman School of Management, The University of Toronto, and The University Health Network.
 He previously served as Vice-Dean, MBA Programs.
 Professor Golden is the founding Academic Director of The Sandra Rotman Centre for Health Sector Strategy.

 He is the Rotman School’s National Director for Health Care Leadership Programs.
-He has been a faculty member at Insead (France), The Richard Ivey School of Business, University of Western Ontario (Canada), The Stockholm School of Economics, SDA Bocconi Business School, The University of Texas (USA), and Northwestern University’s Kellogg Graduate School of Management (USA).
+He has been a faculty member at Insead, The Richard Ivey School of Business, University of Western Ontario, The Stockholm School of Economics, SDA Bocconi Business School, The University of Texas, and Northwestern University’s Kellogg Graduate School of Management.